andrewbrdk/Repeater/README.md

     </a>
 </p>

-The service should be available at [http://localhost:8080](http://localhost:8080) after the following commands:
+The service should start at [http://localhost:8080](http://localhost:8080) after the following commands:

 ```bash
 git clone https://github.com/andrewbrdk/Repeater